corda/corda/docs/source/api-scanner.rst

    $ gradlew generateApi
    $ .ci/check-api-changes.sh

-This `bash` script has been tested on both MacOS and various Linux distributions, it can also be run on Windows with the use of a suitable bash emulator such as git bash.
+This ``bash`` script has been tested on both MacOS and various Linux distributions, it can also be run on Windows with the use of a suitable bash emulator such as git bash.
 The script's return value is the number of API-breaking changes that it has detected, and this should be zero for the check to pass.
-The maximum return value is 255, however, the script will still correctly report higher numbers of breaking changes.
+The maximum return value is 255, although the script will still correctly report higher numbers of breaking changes.

-There are three kinds of breaking changes:
+There are three kinds of breaking change:

 * Removal or modification of existing API, i.e. an existing class, method or field has been either deleted or renamed, or its signature somehow altered.
 * Addition of a new method to an interface or abstract class.
 Types that have been annotated as ``@DoNotImplement`` are excluded from this check.
 (This annotation is also inherited across subclasses and subinterfaces.)
 * Exposure of an internal type via a public API.
-Internal types are considered to be anything in a ``*.internal.`` package or anything in a module that isn't in the stable modules list :doc:`here </corda-api>`.
+Internal types are considered to be anything in a ``*.internal.`` package or anything in a module that isn't in the stable modules list :ref:`here <internal-apis-and-stability-guarantees>`.

 Developers can execute these commands themselves before submitting their PR, to ensure that they haven't inadvertently broken Corda's API.
-(The shell script works on MacOSX and distributions of Linux.)

 How it works